 On the left side of the radio, there is a port to attach the flex antenna that is included in the box.

-Other notable physical features of the police scanner include an SMA antenna connector, a Micro SD card slot (With included 4GB micro SD card), a GPS connection, line out, and a headphone jack.
+Other notable physical features of the police scanner include an SMA antenna connector, a Micro SD card slot (With included 4GB micro SD card), a GPS connection, a line out, and a headphone jack.

-As it allows you access communications systems used by Police, Military, Public Safety, Fire, Ambulance, Aircraft Weather, and more.
+As it allows you to access communications systems used by Police, Military, Public Safety, Fire, Ambulance, Aircraft Weather, and more.
 The Uniden HomePatrol allows you access to streaming traffic that is not permitted on most police scanner phone applications.